The Guide to Smart Buildings

 Optimal configuration of a meeting room or conference room’s capacity can also be achieved by using data that measures if a meeting room is being used by groups of appropriate size.
 For example, if a 10 person conference room is only used by groups of four or less, then it is not being used efficiently and indicates that it would serve the business better if it were repurposed into two smaller meeting rooms for 4 to 6 people.

 Smart building technology, such as occupancy sensors, have been predominantly used to improve the efficiency of commercial and public buildings.
 With the health and safety challenges brought about by COVID-19, however, their role has become critical in addressing concerns around social distancing and hygiene.
-Occupancy sensors are helping to enforce compliance with the evolving COVID-19 regulations while reassuring occupants that their safety is being prioritised by the business.
+Occupancy sensors are helping to enforce compliance with the evolving COVID-19 regulations while reassuring occupants that their safety is being prioritized by the business.
 They achieve this in the following ways:

 Thanks to the accuracy of the data provided, you can streamline operations to extract maximum value from your maintenance and asset management budget.
 By getting optimal utility out of your property while still ensuring the safety of employees and occupants, you are creating functional and productive spaces that provide added reassurance to your team and business stakeholders.